bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 The other method I played with was using the OpenAI API for fine-tuning.
-This *sort of* fits in the `example <https://platform.openai.com/docs/guides/fine-tuning/fine-tuning-examples>`__ use-cases they give where it recommends fine tuning for setting a "style and tone" (the other use-case is for structured output).
+This *sort of* fits in the `example <https://platform.openai.com/docs/guides/fine-tuning/fine-tuning-examples>`__ use-cases on the OpenAI website where they recommends fine tuning for setting a "style and tone" (the other major use-case is for structured output).
 The biggest issue with what I want to do is that my corpus is still just a set of blog posts, which actually matches the RAG pattern the best.
 But I did want to see if fine-tuning could help capture more of my writing style and tone.